E2S UPPA Talents Academy Grants:

 Characterization of porous media by direct techniques and imaging

-|Advanced mechanics and computational modelling
+|Advanced mechanics and computational modeling||

 This course aims at providing students with theoretical and practical skills to understand and perform nonlinear computations:

-|Poromechanics, fracture and transport
+|Poromechanics, fracture, and transport||

-This course aims at providing students with basic concepts of poromechanics, fracture and transport:
+This course aims at providing students with basic concepts of poromechanics, fracture, and transport:

-||French as a Foreign Language or, for the native French speaker, English or Spanish||3 ECTS|
+|Communication||French as a Foreign Language or, for the native French speaker, English or Spanish||3 ECTS|

 Semester 2 (January – July)